-Direct staff to initiate work on an incentive-based approach for increasing affordable housing potential on eligible land consistent with Affordable Housing Strategy Action C-1.
-The work program would include subsequent action by Council to initiate a Comprehensive Plan Amendment (CPA) as part of the 2020 annual CPA work program and associated Land Use Code Amendments.
-Review
+Staff requests input from the Planning Commission on an incentive-based approach for increasing affordable housing potential on eligible land consistent with Affordable Housing Strategy Action C-1.
+The proposed amendments include new policies in support of the C-1 strategy within the Housing Element of the Comprehensive Plan as part of the 2020 annual amendment process.
+Subsequent LUCA will implement C-1 consistent with policy and recent state legislation SHB 1377.